CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ### 1.2 Threats and current conservation efforts
 ### 1.3 Project Rationale
 ### 1.4 Research questions and hypotheses
+RQ1: How is the area of red panda habitat changing?

+H1: The area of red panda habitat will have decreased by over 5% from 2000 to 2018.
+H10: There is less than 5% forest loss in the area of red panda habitat from 2000 to 2018.

+H2: The magnitude and rate of red panda habitat loss will be different in different parts of its range.
+H20: The magnitude and rate of red panda habitat loss will not be  different in different parts of its range.

+H3: Red panda habitat in protected areas will show the least forest loss from 2000-1018

+RQ2: How connected is red panda habitat?

+H1: Red pandas are likely separated into more than three isolated sub populations.
+H10: Red pandas are isolated into three sub populations.

 - Fragmentaion and landuse change are large drivers of global ecosystem change
 - Community responses are complex but indivdual responses can be inferred more simply
 - Red Panda ecology make them particularly supceptable to bad impact of fragmentation and habitat loss